 Philanthropic Endeavors

 Despite the controversies, Armstrong’s commitment to cancer advocacy and support through Livestrong remains noteworthy.
-The organization has raised millions for cancer research and support services, reflecting Armstrong’s ongoing dedication to the cause close to his heart.
+The organization has raised millions for cancer research and support services, reflecting Armstrong’s dedication to the cause close to his heart.

 Conclusion